WHAT IS THE MARYLAND COMMUTER TAX CREDIT?

 The credit is applicable to the following expenses:

 - Transit Instruments: MTA passes, tickets, fare cards, smart cards or vouchers used by employees to ride publicly or privately owned transit systems except taxi services.
-Employers can purchase transit instruments from MTA Commuter Choice Maryland, WMATA Smart Benefits, or Montgomery County Fare Share.
+Employers can purchase transit instruments from MTA Commuter Choice Maryland or WMATA Smart Benefits.

 - Company vanpool program: Van purchase/lease, fuel, insurance, maintenance, safety and equal access upgrades, and taxes and licenses.